Tax return deadline 2020: How to file an extension, estimate returns and more

 How do I file my taxes online?

-CNET has rounded up the best tax software for 2020 featuring vendors such as TurboTax, H&R Block and TaxSlayer.
-These companies can make the tax filing process -- from reporting your taxable income or self-employed income, setting up direct deposit and going through your itemized deductions -- much easier.
+CNET has rounded up the best tax software for 2020, featuring vendors such as TurboTax, H&R Block and TaxSlayer.
+These companies can make the tax filing process much easier, from reporting your taxable or self-employed income to setting up direct deposit to going through your itemized deductions.

 Read more: The best tax software for 2020